 More details about our projectsMore details about our projects

 Though a small roadway, Joy Street is the only direct connection across Beacon Hill from Boston Common to Cambridge Street.
-This project will rebuild Joy Street as a shared roadway without curbs — in Dutch, a woonerf.
+This project has rebuilt Joy Street as a shared roadway without a curb on one side of the street — in Dutch, a woonerf.
 The roadway will slow vehicular traffic and improve the environment for pedestrians.